Ghana Food Guide

 Palm Nut Soup

-Rich, orange-red soup made from palm fruit extract, tomatoes, onions, and meat or fish.
-It's one of Ghana's most iconic soups, often served with fufu, banku, or rice.
-The palm oil gives it distinctive flavor and color.
+An orange-red soup made from palm fruit extract, tomatoes, onions, and meat or fish.
+It's one of Ghana's best-known soups, usually served with fufu, banku, or rice, and the palm oil is what gives it that color and flavor.

 Hausa Koko and Koose